Nirklars/MiniwebOpen/README.md

 This software adds a context menu option to Windows Explorer that allows you to instantly start a web server in any folder.

+This is useful when web developing and a website can't be served properly from file:/// due to security limitations.

 ![Screenshot](Windows%20Explorer%20-%20Right%20Click%20Open%20folder%20as%20a%20webserver.png)

 # DOWNLOAD